enterspeedhq/enterspeed-migrator/README.md

     "views": {}
 }
 ```
+#### Navigaiton handle
+The `NavigationHandle` is very important.
+You need to create a handle in Enterspeed, that returns all routable views, that you would like to migrate into Umbraco 10.
+This handle has to conform to some specific requirements for this to work.
+You can get a sample of the schema setup for the handle __[here](//assets/schemas/)__.

 #### Schema requirements
 Some meta-data is required for this to work.
 As you can see in the example, we have the `migrationPageMetaData` as we defined earlier.
 This contains 3 properties: `sourceEntityAlias`, `sourceEntityName` and `contentName`.
 These 3 properties are required for the migration engine to work.
 It's used to create the unique schema types and later on Document Types for Umbraco.

-This means that you would have to create a [Partial schemas](https://docs.enterspeed.com/key-concepts/schemas) in Enterspeed and reference the metadata in all routed responses.
+This means that you would have to create a [Partial schema](https://docs.enterspeed.com/key-concepts/partial-schemas) in Enterspeed and reference the metadata in all routed responses.
+You can see an example of the meta-data schema __[here](//assets/schemas/)__.
 You can call the meta-data object what you want, as long as you reference it correctly in appsettings and add the required properties.

 #### Working with complex data
 Imagine that you have json objects of complex data, that you would like to store in your target cms (this case Umbraco).
 You would need to tell the cms specific converter what to do with it.
 This is done by adding the alias to ComponentPropertyTypeKeys in appsettings.
 Furthermore, you would need to create your ComponentBuilder for this.
-This example has been used to move a grid editor called Quote, from Umbraco 7 and moved it to an element type in Umbraco, to be used in a block list editor.
+This example has been used to move a grid editor called Quote, from Umbraco 7 and moved it to an element type in Umbraco 10, to be used in a block list editor.

 ```cs
 public class QuoteComponentBuilder : ComponentBuilder